Computer Age Management Services: History

 CAMS was founded in early 1988 by V Shankar working in software development and computer education.

 During Y2K, CAMS pivoted to domestic financial services.

 The Indian financial services industry experienced a renaissance in the period 1997/8-2006/7, with changes in regulation, products, and supporting infrastructure.
 Financial businesses started taking advantage of technology and networking, and CAMS entered what became platform-based services.
 In 2000 HDFC Group invested in CAMS.
 In early 2014 India's Stock Exchange (NSE), took a position in the company.

 CAMS started off with of 20 staff and started to process transfer agency operations during the late eighties.
 CAMS handled IPOs including IPCA Laboratories, Wockhardt Ltd, NCD issues of RPPL, RPEL, and Crossland Research Labs Ltd. CAMS processed the first-ever allotment of Ford Escorts, launched in 1996 by Ford India Pvt Ltd.

 With the advent of closed-end Mutual Funds, CAMS was involved in the processing of the Indian Bank Mutual Fund and later started to handle the operations of Alliance Capital Mutual Fund.
 This was CAMS' first open-end mutual fund.
 CAMS handled the oldest Indian Mutual Funds, such as JM Mutual Fund, ITC Threadneedle, Zurich India Mutual Fund, Sun & FC Mutual Fund, Dundee Mutual Fund, and Taurus Mutual Fund.

+CAMS got listed on the BSE on October 1, 2020, following an initial public offering (IPO).
+It later made its formal debut on the NSE on May 7, 2021.

+CAMS Financial Information Services Private Limited (CAMS FIS), a wholly-owned subsidiary of CAMS, operates as an RBI-licensed Account Aggregator under the brand name CAMS finserv.